wlmb/lxcpdl/README.md

 ```

 ## Configuration
-You may have to modify the network settings `lxc.network.xxx` of the
+You may have to modify the network settings `lxc.network....` of the
 container in the file `/var/lib/lxc/pdl/config` if they are
 incompatible with your system.
 I set up my network following
 <https://wiki.debian.org/LXC/LibVirtDefaultNetwork>.